AI4Finance-Foundation/FinRL/README.md

 ```

 **Disclaimer: We are sharing codes for academic purpose under the MIT license.
 Nothing herein constitutes financial advice or a recommendation to trade real money.
-Please use common sense and always first consult a professional before trading or investing.**
+Users are solely responsible for any financial decisions made using this software.
+Consult a qualified professional before deploying capital.**